Student Handbook Directory

 All student school bags, sports bags, and purses should be kept in the students’ lockers or in the sports equipment area during the school day.

 Students should not enter classrooms or the locker area of the building prior to 7:30am at the high school and 7:35am at the middle school unless requested by a teacher or participating in a supervised activity.
 Prior to school, students are to wait in the cafeteria/gym until dismissed to homeroom.
 The main entrance area door opens daily at 7:15 am for students receiving early assistance from teachers.
 Students should not be in the building after 3:00 pm unless requested by a teacher or participating in a supervised activity.
-Middle school students who want to work in the library after school must sign up prior to 2:15pm to ensure space.
 Students may take the 3:45pm or 4:45pm bus home if they are involved in a school sponsored activity.

 Please keep in mind that some food allergies are severe, and therefore, we ask parents to make a conscientious effort in providing a non-food item for celebrations (including birthdays), recognitions, and fundraising efforts.
 All items are to be left in the office and will be picked up by the teacher or student.
 Unless approved by administration, food deliveries are not permitted for students to the school buildings.